 “Alright.
 You can drink some of my lemon tea if you want.”

 I look forward to drinking it, but not from the bottle.
 I put my arm around Shizuko’s waist and we continue along the sidewalk.
-A few meters later, only a guard rail separates us from a drop to a dirt-covered terrace overlooking the river, that runs maybe twenty meters below the street.
-Now that I’m staring at it, I hear the seaweed green water flowing.
-The tall trees rising from the forest, which starts on the other side of the river, a wall of tall trees have stretched out long branches with fern-like leaves a few meters over the current.
-The breeze blows through them and rustles the leaves.
+A few meters later, only a guard rail separates us from a drop to a dirt-covered terrace that overlooks the river, and that runs maybe twenty meters below the street.
+Now that I’m staring at the seaweed-green water, I hear it flowing.
+On the other side of the river, a wall of tall trees have stretched out long branches with fern-like leaves over the current.
+The breeze blows through them and rustles their leaves.

-As we keep walking, we pass by the wooden front of a restaurant that will never open.
-Beyond the parked minivan next to the building, the owners had installed outside a fish tank, protected with a metallic lid, in which the long, silvery fishes swim around frantically as if trying to figure out how to escape.
-Shizuko glances at it, like she always does.
-She used to mention that she felt sorry for them, because some of the fishes she had noticed disappeared from week to week.
+We pass by the wooden front of a restaurant that will never open.
+Beyond the parked minivan next to the building, the owners had installed a fish tank protected with a metallic lid, in which the long, silvery fishes swim around frantically as if trying to figure out how to escape.
+Shizuko glances at it like she always does.
+She used to mention that she felt sorry for them, because some of the fishes that she had noticed disappeared from week to week.

 “Shall we go to our spot?”
 I ask her softly.

-We reach the opening between two stretches of guard rail where a floor paved with pebbles ends in stairs that lead down to the riverbank.
-Ancient-looking moss has grown between the pebbles as well as on the worn and cracked steps of the stairs.
+We reach the gap between two stretches of guard rail where a pebble pavement ends in downward stairs.
+They lead to the riverbank.
+Ancient-looking moss has grown between the pebbles, as well as in the worn and cracked steps of the stairs.

-Shizuko stops by the stone railing.
-She looks at my face, then she puts her hands on the railing and leans against it.
-Her hair flutters in the breeze.
+Shizuko puts her hands on the stone railing and leans against it.
+Her ponytail flutters in the breeze.

-“Before we started coming here together, descending that stair gave me the impression that I would get lost somehow and that nobody would ever find me.
+“Before we started coming here together, descending those stairs gave me the impression that I would get lost somehow and that nobody would ever find me.
 You know what I mean?”

 My heart beats faster.
 I nod.
-Although she shoots me a look, expecting an answer, I remain silent.
-She ends up smiling softly, but her eyes are sad.
+Although she expects an answer, I remain silent.
+She offers me a sad smile.

-As she was peering down at the river through the dense treetops, she closes her eyes and they remain closed as she rolls her eyeballs towards me.
-When she opens her eyes again, she shoots me a strange look, one I can’t describe; maybe too confident, unlike her shy, sad self.
-One that I wouldn’t associate with her.
+She peers down at the river through the dense treetops.
+She closes her eyes, and they remain closed as she rolls her eyeballs towards me.
+When she opens her eyes again, she shoots me a strange look, maybe one too confident, unlike her shy, sad self.
 For a moment, it takes me out of my dream.

 “Let’s go,” I say in a thin voice as the dreaded cold spreads through me.

-While we descend the steps and step on dirt-covered landings, I get the feeling that many decades ago we would have been able to walk on proper floors, but the vegetation has long broken through, making it seem as if we are walking through a forest trail.
+We descend the steps, and step on dirt-covered landings.
+Many decades ago we would have been able to walk on cement pavement, but the vegetation has long broken through, making it seem if we are walking along a forest trail.
 Once we reach the foot of the stairs, a tall cement wall on our right separates us from the town as effectively as if we had driven far away.
-The loudest insects must be hanging out in the nearby trees, because their strident, insistent calls come from all around us, and only the sound of the flowing water is competing against them.
+The loudest insects must be hanging out in the nearby canopies, because their strident, insistent calls surround us, and only the sound of the flowing water is competing against them.

-I stop and turn to my left to face the river, maybe ten meters below.
+I turn to my left to face the river, located maybe ten meters below.
 Shizuko rests her head on my shoulder.
 My skin tingles again.
-As I stare at the river, I see the reflection of a large black bird flying past above the current.
+As I stare down at the river, I spot the reflection of a large black bird as it flies far above the current.

-We stand there for a while, listening to the birds’ cries.
+We listen for a while to the birds’ cries.
 The cloud cover is drifting across the sky, and the temperature has dropped slightly.

 “Do you think they have places this secluded in Tokyo?” she asks.
 “A river running underneath the houses, few to no people around, a view of the mountains.
-Somewhere we can be alone together, just the two of us.”
+Somewhere we could be alone together.”

-My heart aches, making my eyes twitch.
+My heart aches, which makes my eyes twitch.
 I gulp.

 “I don’t know.
 Probably not.”